yogeshagr/golang/gopl/gobook.md

 - The third way to avoid a data race is to allow many goroutines to access the variable, but only one at a time.
 This approach is known as mutual exclusion.

+- With concurrent programs, favor clarity and resist premature optimization.

+- Encapsulation by reducing unexported interactions in a program, helps us maintain data structure invariants.
+For the same reason, encapsulation also helps us maintain concurrency invariants.
+When you use a mutex, make sure that both it and the variables it guards are not exported, whether they are package-level variables of the fields of a struct.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.